chirino/mqtt-benchmark/readme.md

         </group>
     <scenarios>

+## Display the results of a custom XML scenario using the generic_report.html

 To display the results on generic_report.html, first you need to serve all the files from the same domain.
 In google chrome, if you use file:///, the same origin policy wont allow to load the results.

+Please note that, to be able to display the scenario results using generic_report.html, you need to provide the option `--new-json` when you run the benchmark.

 Then, you can create different directories for the different platforms you have and copy the json files to each directory.